-- a) work with chemicals, cf. those regulations chapter 3, - b) work with asbestos, cf. those regulations chapter 4, with the exception of section 4-4, - c) work involving risk of being exposed to biological factors, cf. those regulations chapter 6, - d) work with work equipment that requires additional carefulness, cf. those regulations chapter 10, with the exception of sections 10-1, 10-2 and 10-3, - e) maintenance of work equipment, cf. those regulations chapter 12, - f) work involving risk of being exposed to health detrimental noise or mechanical vibrations, cf. those regulations chapter 14, - g) work involving risk of being exposed to artificial optic radiation, cf. those regulations chapter 16, - h) safety signs and signalling, cf. those regulations chapter 22, - i) work imposing ergonomic strain, cf. those regulations chapter 23.
+- a) work with chemicals, cf. those regulations chapter 3, - b) work with asbestos, cf. those regulations chapter 4, with the exception of section 4-4, - c) work involving risk of being exposed to biological factors, cf. those regulations chapter 6, - d) work with work equipment that requires additional carefulness, cf. those regulations chapter 10, - e) maintenance of work equipment, cf. those regulations chapter 12, - f) work involving risk of being exposed to health detrimental noise or mechanical vibrations, cf. those regulations chapter 14, - g) work involving risk of being exposed to artificial optic radiation, cf. those regulations chapter 16, - h) safety signs and signalling, cf. those regulations chapter 22, - i) work imposing ergonomic strain, cf. those regulations chapter 23.

 In order to fulfil the requirement for competence in the area of health, safety and working environment, Appendix B to the NORSOK R-005 standard should be used for lifting operations.
 105 - Norwegian Oil and Gas Association's Recommended guidelines for scaffolding building should be used for work with or on scaffolding.
 The NS 9600 standard should be used for rope access, except for requirements for certification of businesses and personnel.
+For material handling and lifting operations, the training plans are published on the Labour Inspection Authority's and the Norwegian Ocean Industry Authority's web pages.